practicingruby/practicing-ruby-paid/posts/v6/003-parsing-json.md

 In this example, we wrap the JSON string with a `StringIO` object in order to make the string quack like an IO.
 Next, we try reading tokens from the tokenizer.
 Each token the Tokenizer "knows" has the name as the first value of the array, where the unknown tokens have the single character value.
+For example, string tokens look like this: `[:STRING, "foo"]`, and unknown tokens look like this: `['(', '(']`.
 Finally, `nil` is returned when the input has been exhausted.

 This is it for our tokenizer.
 The tokenizer is constructed with an IO, and has only one method: `next_token`.
 Now we can focus on the parser side.